 If the task you have for your computer is a common, well-understood one, such as showing you your email or acting like a calculator, you can open the appropriate application and get to work.
-But for unique or open-ended tasks, there probably is no application.
+But for unique or open-ended tasks, there often is no appropriate application.